Local taxes in Rotterdam

 How to pay municipal taxes

-You will receive a bank transfer form (giro) from both the municipality and Delfland Water in January in your postbox.
+You will receive a bank transfer form (giro) from both the municipality and Delfland Water in your postbox in January.
 This bank transfer form specifies an account number for transferring the taxes you need to pay.
 Please don’t forget to mention the reference number that was listed on your tax bill.

 Questions about the municipal taxes